josbeir/cakephp-docs-md/docs/2/en/core-libraries/helpers/rss.md

 as they could cause validation errors.
 Once we have set up the data for the feed, we can then use the `RssHelper::item()` method to create the XML in RSS format.
-Once you have all this setup, you can test your RSS feed by going to your site [Posts / index.rss](posts/index.rss.md) and you will see your new feed.
+Once you have all this setup, you can test your RSS feed by going to your site `/posts/index.rss` and you will see your new feed.
 It is always important that you validate your RSS feed before making it live.
 This can be done by visiting sites that validate the XML such as Feed Validator or the w3c site at <https://validator.w3.org/feed/>.